Need to access mental healthcare at home or off campus? These resources can assist you in accessing non-UMass affiliated mental healthcare.

 - Trust your feelings – You should feel comfortable and safe with your therapist.
 If the connection does not feel right, try another provider.
 Sometimes it takes a few tries with different therapists to find the right fit.
 A professional therapist will respect your choices and should never pressure you or make you feel guilty for discontinuing your sessions.

 Partial Hospitalization Programs (PHPs) and substance abuse day programs are hospital-based nonresidential treatment programs.
 These provide diagnostic and treatment services at a similar level of intensity to an inpatient program without 24/7 residency.
-Google “partial hospitalization program near me” to find help for disorders (mood, anxiety, post-traumatic stress, eating) and chemical dependency.
+Check SAMHSA's Find Treatment to find help for disorders (mood, anxiety, post-traumatic stress, eating) and chemical dependency.
 The intake coordinators at a PHP program can answer questions and let you know whether your insurance is accepted.